amannn/action-semantic-pull-request/README.md

           # See: https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-commits-parser#headerpattern
           headerPattern: '^(\w*)(?:\(([\w$.\-*/ ]*)\))?: (.*)$'
           headerPatternCorrespondence: type, scope, subject
-          # For work-in-progress PRs you can typically use draft pull requests
-          # from GitHub.
-However, private repositories on the free plan don't have
-          # this option and therefore this action allows you to opt-in to using the
-          # special "[WIP]" prefix to indicate this state.
-This will avoid the
-          # validation of the PR title and the pull request checks remain pending.
-          wip: true
 ```

-### Required Permissions for [WIP] feature
+### Work In Progress `[WIP]` Configuration

+For work-in-progress PRs you can typically use draft pull requests from GitHub.
+However, private repositories on the free plan don't have this option and
+therefore this action allows you to opt-in to using the special "[WIP]" prefix
+to indicate this state.
+This will avoid the validation of the PR title and the
+pull request checks remain pending.

-If you want to use the `[WIP]` feature, you need to grant the
+Attention: If you want to use the `[WIP]` feature, you need to grant the
 `pull-requests: write` permission to the GitHub Action.
 This is because the
 action will update the status of the PR.